-- Site Visits to inventory existing facilities and determine changes since the 2009 update to the Parks and Recreation Plan. - Public Participation via a community wide review and comment period on the existing facilities inventory, recreational goals and objectives and action plan. - Meeting with Village Staff and planning consultant on the formulation of the goals and objectives, and review of the action plan. - Initial Draft of the Plan issued on January 12, 2017, followed by a published notice of the 30-day review and comment period. - Public Comments received during the 30-day review and comment period. - Meeting of the Village Council, held on February 13, 2017 to hold a public hearing on the 2017-2021 Parks and Recreation Plan and to adopt the Plan.
+- Site Visits to inventory existing facilities and determine changes since the 2017 update to the Parks and Recreation Plan. - Public Participation via a community wide review and comment period on the existing facilities inventory, recreational goals and objectives and action plan.
+A park survey was completed in 2020 - Meeting with Village Staff and planning consultant on the formulation of the goals and objectives, and review of the action plan. - Initial Draft of the Plan issued on December 7, 2023 followed by a published notice of the 30-day review and comment period. - Public Comments received during the 30-day review and comment period. - Meeting of the Village Council, held on January 8, 2024 to hold a public hearing on the 2022-2027 Parks and Recreation Plan and to adopt the Plan.